Grigor-Pahlevanyan/Grigor-Pahlevanyan/README.md

 - 👋 Hi, I’m @Grigor-Pahlevanyan
 - 👀 I’m interested in robotics engineering and machine learning.
-Of course also AI :D
 - 🌱 I’m currently studying Mechatronics Engineering at McMaster University.
 - 💞️ I’m looking forward to exploring the robotics field in engineering.
 - 📫 You can contact me at: pahlevag@mcmaster.ca or follow me on Linkedin https://www.linkedin.com/in/grigorpahlevanyan/